PHallin99/ERRepo/README.md

 adjusted back to the starting values again only to gradually increase until the player collides again.

 At this point in the project I haven't been able to get the Input working properly, the controller I spawn in possess the correct pawns and the input actions are setup but every time I build the project there is always an Assert failure with the PlayerInputComponent which I think is connected to why I can't get the input to work.
+I have also been trying to get the enhanced input actiond and mappings to work but wasn't able to up to the deadline.
+Logic for every other feature required is in the project and if having the Unreal input system fully working is needed for the course I can try and work for it more if I am able to get more time for the assignment.